Does your business have an inventory management system?

 – To reduce losses damages and misappropriation of materials: Inventory management aims to reduce or remove the losses of materials and stock, done by maintaining the proper stock of materials with utmost care.

-Economic Order Quantity is an inventory management tool, which shows quantity to be ordered each time that inventory cost.
+Economic Order Quantity is an inventory management tool, which shows the quantity to be ordered each time that inventory cost.
 Normally, the ordering cost and carrying cost are equal at the point of economic order quantity.
 Thus, the economic order quantity is the quantity that minimizes the total inventory cost.